-The Manager-of-Managers Structure would enables the Trust to operate with greater efficiency by not incurring the expense and delays associated with obtaining shareholder approvals for matters relating to sub-advisers or sub-advisory agreements.
-Operation of the Fund under the Manager-of-Managers Structure does not permit management fees paid by the Fund to the Adviser to be increased without shareholder approval.
-Shareholders will be notified of any changes made to Sub-Adviser or material changes to sub-advisory agreements within 90 days of the change.
+The Manager-of-Managers Structure would enable the Trust to operate with greater efficiency by not incurring the expense and delays associated with obtaining shareholder approvals for matters relating sub-advisers or sub-advisory agreements.
+Operation of the Funds under the Manager-of-Managers Structure does not permit management fees paid by the Fund to the Adviser to be increased without shareholder approval.
+Shareholders will be notified of any changes made to sub-advisers or material changes to sub-advisory agreements within 90 days of the change.